omairakapasha/Avatar-Talk/README.md

 # AI Avatar Chatbot

-A modular web application featuring a RAG-powered chatbot with OpenAI/Gemini integration and a real-time talking avatar with lip sync capabilities using React.js and a Blender GLB model.
+A modular web application featuring a RAG-powered chatbot with OpenAI/Gemini integration and a real-time talking avatar with lip sync capabilities using React.js and sprite-based animation.

 ## Features

 - **RAG Chatbot Module**: Document-based Q&A using OpenAI SDK and Gemini API
-- **Talking Avatar Module**: Real-time 3D avatar with lip sync using React Three Fiber
+- **Talking Avatar Module**: Real-time sprite-based avatar with lip sync animation
 - **Modular Architecture**: Easy to extend and maintain
 - **WebSocket Support**: Real-time streaming for chat and audio
 - **Open Source**: Built entirely with open-source technologies